mgcooper/icemodel/test/TOOL_REFERENCE.md

 Key options:

 - same case-selector options as `run_regression_suite`
+- `isolation`
+  - `"process"` (default) measures every case in a fresh `matlab -batch` subprocess; this is the formal measurement protocol
+  - `"session"` measures in the current session and is diagnostic-only; it refuses to run when the session already ran another suite (`icemodel:test:perf:contaminatedSession`)
 - `n_runs`
   - fixed sample count for the perf harness
 - `tol_perf`